sta175/sta175.github.io/_modules/week-03.md

 ---
-title: Data wrangling with dplyr
+title: First Steps in the Competition
 ---

 January 26